 Each evolutionary sequence of Starburst99 uses either a continuous or instantaneous SFH.
 Our instantaneous starbursts assumed a fixed mass of 106 M⊙, while our continuous starbursts assumed a star formation rate of 1 M⊙ yr-1, both of which are the default parameters for a Starburst99 simulation.

 We investigated the sensitivity of the SED to two additional parameters: SFH (including stellar population age) and stellar metallicity (Z⊙ and 0.4 Z⊙).
 The greatest effect comes from the SFH, with metallicity only introducing small changes to the overall spectrum.
-The effects of metallicity were especially small when the model was adopted
+The effects of metallicity were especially small when the Geneva track continuous evolution model was adopted (Figure 2).

 One of the primary focuses of this paper is determining the conditions necessary to produce high ionization emission lines in simulations, and as such, we wanted to choose the hardest SED possible for our baseline model (§3).
 Fig. 1 displays the spectra from star clusters with instantaneous SFHs on the left side panels and the spectra from star clusters with continuous SFHs on the right side panels.
 The upper two rows of spectra are distinguished by differences in stellar rotation following the Geneva evolutionary track, while the bottom row features spectra following the Padova AGB evolutionary track.